tytzM17/Lokian.eth/README.md

 - Create erc-1155 smart contract that will mint nfts, tests (mvp) 10/27/2021
 - Create faucet page for getting nfts or tokens (mvp) 11/9/2021
 - Breed then mint, pinJson, payable (mvp) 11/21/2021
+- free packs are not nft not payable, basic to advance packs are nfts and payable (mvp) 11/29/2021
+- breed mons are nft, payable (mvp) 11/29/2021

 Ongoing
-- free packs are not nft not payable, basic to advance packs are nfts and payable (mvp)
-- breed mons are nft, payable (mvp)
+- Test create and breed mon packs functionality (mvp)

 - Create meme coin with future utility (10-100 trillion?, feature)

-- fight wins (earn meme coin?), pay with meme coin? to set on-chain record e.g. name or address, wins 120 loss 2, rank no. 1 (feature)
+- fight wins (earn meme coin?), pay with meme coin? to set on-chain record e.g. name or address or title, wins 120 loss 2, rank no. 1 (feature)

 - Set frontend in pinata or ipfs, use bit.ly(shorten url) atm (mvp)
 - Deploy and test to rinkeby or evm-compatible testnets (mvp)